 For students starting the Bachelor of Science, Science: Day 1 and Orientation are both important opportunities to learn about everything you need to get started in your subjects.

-The Faculty of Science is hosting Science-specific offerings on Monday 20 and Tuesday 21 February.
+The Faculty of Science hosted Science-specific Orientation offerings on Monday 20 and Tuesday 21 February.
+If you couldn't make it or would like a recap, recordings of the Welcome, Academic Skills and Getting Started Sessions are below.

 Getting Started: Mathematics and Statistics